sharispe/slib/slib-tools/slib-tools-sml-toolkit/README.md

 Required for groupwise measures (`-mtype g` see above) or any measure relying on a extrinsic metric (e.g. Resnik's Information Content)
 This file can be downloaded at http://www.geneontology.org/

-* `-annotsFormat <format>` the format of the annotation file, accepted values [GAF2,TSV], more information about the TSV format above, default GAF2
+* `-annotsFormat <format>` the format of the annotation file, accepted values [GAF2, TSV], more information about the TSV format above, default GAF2

 * `-queries <file path>` the path to the file containing the queries.
 This file must contain the pairs of GO term or gene product ids separated by tabs (required).
 When similarities between gene products are computed, the ids are the values specified in the second column of the GAF2 file specifying the annotations of the gene products.
 An example is provided above.

 * `-output <file path>` output file in which the results will be flushed (required).